AGNworks/Controller-on-NodeMcu-v3/README.md

 ## Case for the controller

-Soon i will share here the 3D files of the case, here is a picture to demonstrate the design.
+Soon I will share the 3D files of the case, here is a picture to demonstrate the design.
 ![3dmodel](https://github.com/AGNworks/Controller-on-NodeMcu-v3/blob/main/pics/3dscreenshot.JPG)